-Network attached storage is the first step in achieving 100% redundancy of your photos.
-With many different type of NAS drive companies out there who to choose.
+Network-attached storage is the first step in achieving 100% redundancy of your photos.
+There are many different type of NAS drive companies out there so who to choose?

 I can recommend going with one of the bigger NAS drive storage companies out there.
 The top 3 in my opinion that have great support and reliability are

 Synology, Qnap, and Drobo

 They all have a huge range of NAS storage solutions starting from 2 bay right up to 12 bays +